Why you should care

 Last year, a study found that cinnamon helps inhibit the aggregation of tau proteins, common in Alzheimer’s patients.

 A little basic human biology: Ideally our blood-sugar levels should stay even, never drastically spiking or falling, which results in energetic highs and lows.
 The hormone insulin regulates levels by entering the bloodstream after we eat, and keeping our glucose concentration in check.

 Type 2 diabetes develops when the body ceases to respond to its own insulin, resulting in too much glucose coursing through the bloodstream and blood-sugar levels reaching toxic levels.
 Cinnamon, however, stimulates insulin receptors and inhibits an enzyme that inactivates insulin receptors and increases the ability of cells to metabolize glucose.

 A study published by the American Diabetes Association in 2003 found that even one gram (approximately a quarter-teaspoon) of cinnamon per day significantly reduced blood-sugar levels in men and women with the disease.
 It’s not a cure, but in some cases it can really help.

 Alzheimer’s is often associated with a reduced expression of insulin receptors in the brain.
-A study last year found that cinnamon’s ability to improve insulin sensitivity extends to the brain by helping feed and protect its neurons.
-And a different study from earlier last year found that cinnamon also helps inhibit the aggregation of tau proteins, common in Alzheimer’s patients, which destabilizes neurons and speeds up degeneration.
+A recent study found that cinnamon’s ability to improve insulin sensitivity extends to the brain by helping feed and protect its neurons.
+And a different study from 2013 found that cinnamon also helps inhibit the aggregation of tau proteins, common in Alzheimer’s patients, which destabilizes neurons and speeds up degeneration.